3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/intro-to-bootstrap.md

 ## Getting Started

-### Download Options
+### What you need to add to use bootstrap

+#### CDN
-- You can grab it from a [CDN](http://getbootstrap.com/getting-started/#download-cdn).
+- You can grab bootstrap from a [CDN](http://getbootstrap.com/getting-started/#download-cdn).
   - Does anyone know what CDN stands for?

 A **Content Delivery Network** is a system of distributed servers that deliver content based on the user's geographic location.
 A CDN can also provide protection from traffic serges.
 Because these servers exist around the world, they can help speed up the process of getting the content to your end user.  **Speed** is the most important word in that sentence.

 ``` html
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css" integrity="sha384-1q8mTJOASx8j1Au+a5WDVnPi2lkFfwwEAa8hDDdjZlpLegxhjVME1fgjWPGmkzs7" crossorigin="anonymous">